PyPNM - PPM and PGM image files reading, viewing and writing in pure Python

 1. [Netpbm file formats description](https://netpbm.sourceforge.net/doc/).

-2. [PyPNM at Github](https://github.com/Dnyarri/PyPNM) containing example viewer application, illustrating using `list2bin` to produce data for Tkinter `PhotoImage(data=...)` to display, and of opening/saving various portable map formats.
+2. [PyPNM at Github](https://github.com/Dnyarri/PyPNM) contains both PyPNM module and viewer application example, illustrating using `list2bin` to produce data for Tkinter `PhotoImage(data=...)` to display, and other PyPNM functions for opening/saving various portable map formats (so viewer may be used as converter between binary and ASCII PPM and PGM files).
+Issues and discussions are open for possible bug reports.

 Raw data